drewbarontini/tmcss-slides/book.md

 </header>
 ```

-Our `nav` module now remains encapsulated, and the `header` handles how its elements are positioned.
+Our `nav` module now remains encapsulated, and the `header` handles how its elements are positioned without talking to another module.

-We can take this further and abstract out a more flexible vertical alignment module.
+We can take this further and abstract out a more flexible vertical alignment module, which is a good practice when it comes to layout and positioning.

 ```css
 .valign {